matthew-1313/PlayPal-FrontEnd/README.md

 # PLAYPAL - A Games Review and Gamer Connection App

-Project Background
+## Project Background

-This app was created with the objective of using new technologies and frameworks that the team was not exposed to in the Northcoders bootcamp.
-The team was given 8 days to design and develop a working application using the new technologies/framework chosen by the team.
+This app was created with the objective of using new technologies and frameworks that we, the team, were not exposed to in the Northcoders bootcamp.
+We were given 8 days to design and develop a working application using the new technologies/framework we selected.

-Acknowledgements
+## Acknowledgements
 The team would like to express their gratitude and thanks to the mentors and leads at Northcoders whom provided their expertise and guidance over the course of this project.

-Northcoders Mentors (August 2023)
+#### Northcoders Mentors (August 2023)
 <ul>
 <li>Alice Yang</li>
 <li>Mitch Wyatt</li>